-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Nortriptyline or one of the common brand names it is sold under including Aventyl or Pamelor which are both used to primarily help treat depression.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Nortriptyline.
+Or one of the common brand names it is sold under, including Aventyl or Pamelor, which are both used to primarily help treat depression.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Pamelor?

 - Why do life insurance companies care if I’ve been prescribed Pamelor?

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after I’ve been prescribed Pamelor?